mosteo/gnat-gpl-bugs/README.md

 ## Status ##

-All bugs I reported in 2016 are fixed in the 2017 adition.
+All bugs I reported in 2016 are fixed in the 2017 edition.
 No new bugs known yet.